Saturday, 5 November 2022

 As you may see below:

-ABRAMIUS JUDGING THE "CATARCHIC" OF THE ANDRONICUS' BROTHER'S PROCLAMATION
+ABRAMIUS JUDGING THE "CATARCHIC" OF THE ANDRONICUS' BROTHER CORONATION

 The description of the horoscope reads: